 Pores of Kohn

-They are absent in the newborn, and build by the fourth year of ageThey are even more common in the apical areas of the lobesThey are though to flourish in size and become confluent with ageTheir main function is to allow collateral ventilation between alveoli
+They are absent in the newborn, and develop by the 4th year of ageThey are more prevalent in the apical areas of the lobesThey are though to grow in size and become confluent with ageTheir main function is to allow collateral ventilation between alveoli

 In textbooks (eg. the 8th edition of Nunn”s), their functional significance is generally said to be “interalveolar air drift” (Reich & Abouav, 1965), or some variation thereupon.
 Given that they are clogged with lung surfactant, one might expect that the role of the pores of Kohn probably has more to do with cell migration between alveoli than gas exchange, but in fact these pores are not completely pointless as mediators of ventilation.